chocolatey/docs/input/en-us/choco/troubleshooting/dependency-troubles.md

 ## Installation and Upgrade Commands Fail for Many Seemingly Unrelated Packages

-Due to the way dependency resolution works, packages with dependency specifications can occasionally trigger undesirable behavior.
+Due to the way dependency resolution works, packages with dependencies can occasionally trigger undesirable behavior.
-When this happens, you will often be greeted with both warnings and errors.
+When this happens, you will often be presented with both warnings and errors.
 The most important information will be in the errors, and not the warnings.

 When you encounter these errors, it is recommended to start with the package name mentioned in the error, and attempt to install it.
-Working your way through any other failing dependencies until they're all installed.
+Repeat this process with any other failing dependencies until they're all installed.

 ### Example 1 - Upgrade All Fails to Upgrade One or More Packages

-This will sometimes be encountered with meta-packages, such as `obs-studio` which takes a dependency on `obs-studio.install`.
+This will sometimes be encountered with meta-packages, such as `obs-studio` which takes an exact-version dependency on `obs-studio.install`.
 When running `choco upgrade all` it will attempt to upgrade every installed package.
 Any packages which fail to install may be retried as part of a later dependency chain.
 For example, `obs-studio.install` may be upgraded, fail, and then later be tried again as part of the dependency chain for `obs-studio` itself.